adityacodes5/fraser_hacks/README.md

 - Collaborate and compete with peers in a fun, motivating way.

 Whether you’re a student juggling assignments or a teacher managing your schedule, Productivity Race makes productivity engaging and rewarding.

 ---

-## Roadmap

-- **Streak Tracking**: Stay motivated by building streaks for completing tasks.
-- **Custom Challenges**: Create custom rules and durations for challenges.
-- **Insights and Analytics**: Gain insights into your productivity trends over time.

----